kenshinmax/obsidian-blog/src/pages/2020-05-14-building-react-apps-with-liferay/index.md

 title: "Build React Apps for Liferay DXP"
 subtitle: "Tips for creating React apps for Liferay DXP"
 tags: ['react', 'Liferay', 'DXP']
 excerpt: "Build apps for Liferay DXP"
+featuredImage: og-react.jpg
 ---

 Modern Javascript frameworks like React can help you quickly and easily create any type of application, from a simple Todo app to a more complex customer portal solution with personalized content and role-based access.